2 May 2017

-Deakin Law School: Disruptive Innovation in Law
+Deakin Law School: Disruptive Innovation In Law

 Lawcadia’s CEO & Founder, Warwick Walsh, is very proud to have been invited to speak at Deakin Law School’s prestigious law conference.
 This year the focus will be on Disruptive Innovation in Law.